bramkn/ExactOnline/n8n-nodes-exact-online/README.md

 ## Using the scraper

--You do not need an account for the scraper.
+- You do not need an account for the scraper.
--Paste the JSON into an n8n workflow.
+- Paste the JSON into an n8n workflow.
--Set the Github Authorization
+- Set the Github Authorization
--The first time you might want to set the Github node to create the file.
+- The first time you might want to set the Github node to create the file.
--Start
+- Start
--Done -> make sure to format the output file as this will improve the readability ;-)
+- Done -> make sure to format the output file as this will improve the readability ;-)

 ## License